-- Standing planters are garden boxes, usually made of wood, which are filled with earth and of a relatively constant, small size, up to 3 feet (1 meter) wide at most.
+- Standing planters are garden boxes which are filled with earth.
+Construction material is usually wood, but newer plastic standing planters exist, too.
+Size is usually small, up to 3 feet (1 meter) wide at most.

 This modular solution is best for persons who have a large garden or greenhouse, because it takes up quite a lot of space.

 What are the advantages of raised vegetable beds?

 Raised gardens and raised vegetable patches have many advantages, whatever the solution you select.

 First of all, no need to bend over anymore – this will protect your back and joints – but, more than that, raised growing plots are beneficial for your plants, too.

 Monks of old have understood this early on, since they often implemented raised beds in their cloister gardens.

 - Since you’re not walking on and around the beds anymore, soil is looser, more broken down.
 Roots of the plants are free to wiggle around in their quest for nutrients.
 Crops are more beautiful and the harvest increases.